 Some of my favorite childhood memories involve baking cookies in Grandma’s kitchen.
 But a good baking sheet can handle far more than cookies.
 Use it to bake bacon rather than frying it for a healthier breakfast.
 Bake pita bread wedges into the ultimate tortilla chips.
 The possibilities are endless.
 Again several designs are out on the market, my only advice is to avoid the air bake type.
 This is simply because they are more limited in the tasks they can accomplish.
 You may want a baking sheet with higher sides if you bake meats on it.
 Whatever you choose, this cookware workhorse belongs in every kitchen.

-For straining, draining, rinsing, and more a colander is the cookware you need.
+For straining, draining, rinsing, and more a colander is a cookware you need.
 Many designs are available from the traditional bowl shape to large pans that nest over your kitchen sink.
 Choose what suits you, just be sure it is big enough to handle what you cook.
 I find myself shying away from anything under three quarts.

 No, not that electric contraption in every suburban kitchen.
 I’m talking about the real deal, a heavy duty pan made for placing over two burners on your stove or range.
 The applications are only limited by your imagination, and I use mine for anything from flapjacks to grid iron steaks.
-My choice is for a cast iron unit, but designs are endless.
+My choice is for a cast iron unit, but the designs are endless.
 You can easily find even a flat grill pan that will meet most cookware needs.
 Breakfast wouldn’t be the same in my kitchen without my griddle.
 I went with the Rachael Ray Cucina Hard Anodized Nonstick Griddle Pan.
 It’s not the cheapest but the quality of the product is evident.

 Baking Pan/Cake Pan